Skip to main content

 Visit Scotland | Alba

-Heating can account for more than 40% of total energy use.
+Heating can account for more than 40% of your total energy use.
 Depending on which system you use, controlling your heating can save 5 to 15% of fuel consumption.
 The key to this is:

-• Using your heating system only when required
+• using your heating system only when required

-• Setting your heating system to the minimum acceptable temperature
+• setting your heating system to the minimum acceptable temperature

-A good starting point is to know the recommended temperatures for specific areas.
-Heating costs rise by about 8% for every 1°C of overheating, so keep checking if temperatures are set at the right level or could lower them.
+Heating costs rise by about 8% for every 1°C of overheating, so keep checking if temperatures are set at the right level or if you should lower them.

 • Thermostatic radiator valves

 A thermostatic radiator valve is a control valve with an air temperature sensor.
 It controls the heat output from a radiator by adjusting water flow to provide the correct level of localised heating.

 It is important to check settings regularly to maintain optimum comfort.
 You should mount a thermostatic radiator valve horizontally on a radiator.
 This way, they can measure and maintain the correct temperature.

 • Wall thermostats